 Healthy turf is more than curb appeal—on new builds and remodels it protects soil, controls storm-water runoff, and completes the homeowner’s vision.
-Builders and remodelers who partner with CountBricks frequently ask one question when closing out a project: “What is the lawn aeration and overseeding cost, and how do I quote it accurately?”
-This guide answers that question and shows how CountBricks streamlines the entire process.
+Builders and remodelers frequently ask: “What is the lawn aeration and overseeding cost, and how do I quote it accurately?”
+This guide answers that question and shows how to streamline the entire process.

 Compacted soil and thin turf are common after heavy construction traffic.
 Aeration relieves compaction by removing cores of earth, while overseeding fills bare spots and introduces stronger grass varieties.
 Together, they: